julianchurchill/text-adventure-js/README.md

         - Update labels
         - Create user selectable links to trigger call back into presenter when selected
   - Presenter
-    - on exit action tells the model to use the exit
+    - DONE on exit action tells the model to use the exit
     - on action tells model to enact the action
-    - Should send a changed event for description, exits, items and actions to view when told to render
+    -DONE Should send a changed event for description, exits, items and actions to view when told to render
     - Should return description for current location when sending a description changed event
     - Should return exits for current location when sending an exits changed event
     - Should return items for current location when sending an items changed event